chelsea-12/chelseaexamples/h5-hashes.md

 ![Hashcat](https://github.com/chelsea-12/chelseaexamples/blob/main/Screenshot%202024-02-17%20143735.png)

 I tested out hashcat using a simple hash provided by Tero.
 MD5 is a very common hash type, and so is the only hash type I have tested hashcat out with.
-Within Hashcat this hash has the mode 0 related to it, so to try and crack the hash we insert:
+Within Hashcat this hash has the mode 0 related to it, so to try and crack the hash we insert (the string of numbers and letters is the hash):

 >hashcat -m 0 '6b1628b016dff46e6fa35684be6acc96' rockyou.txt -o solved